awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/Cooldown.md

 ## Cooldowns and Lifecycle Hooks<a name="cooldowns-lifecycle-hooks"></a>

 You have the option to add lifecycle hooks to your Auto Scaling groups\.
 These hooks enable you to control how instances launch and terminate within an Auto Scaling group so that you can perform custom actions on an instance before it is put into service or before it is terminated\.
+When a lifecycle action occurs, and an instance enters the wait state, scaling activities due to simple scaling policies are paused\.
 For more information, see [Amazon EC2 Auto Scaling Lifecycle Hooks](lifecycle-hooks.md)\.

-Lifecycle hooks can affect the impact of any cooldown periods configured for the Auto Scaling group\.
-The cooldown period does not begin until after the instance moves out of the wait state \(after the lifecycle hook execution is complete\)\.

-Consider an Auto Scaling group that has a lifecycle hook that supports a custom action at instance launch\.
+Lifecycle hooks can affect the start time of any cooldown periods configured for the Auto Scaling group\.
+For example, consider an Auto Scaling group that has a lifecycle hook that supports a custom action at instance launch\.
 When the application experiences an increase in demand due to a simple scaling policy, the group launches an instance to add capacity\.
 Because there is a lifecycle hook, the instance is put into the `Pending:Wait` state, which means that it is not available to handle traffic yet\.
 When the instance enters the wait state, scaling activities due to simple scaling policies are paused\.
 When the instance enters the `InService` state, the cooldown period starts\.
 When the cooldown period expires, any scaling activities that are triggered after the cooldown period can resume\.

+**Not all cooldowns are applied after the execution of lifecycle hooks**
+Usually, when an instance is terminating, the cooldown period does not begin until after the instance moves out of the `Terminating:Wait` state \(after the lifecycle hook execution is complete\)\.

+However, with Elastic Load Balancing, the Auto Scaling group starts the cooldown period when the terminating instance finishes connection draining \(deregistration delay\) by the load balancer and does not wait for the lifecycle hook\.
+This is helpful for groups that have simple scaling policies for both scale in and scale out\.
+The intention of a cooldown period is to allow the next scaling activity to occur as soon as the effects of the previous activities are visible\.
+If an instance is terminating and then demand for your application suddenly increases, any scaling activities due to simple scaling policies that are paused can resume after connection draining and a cooldown period finishes\.
+Otherwise, waiting to complete all three activities—connection draining, a lifecycle hook, and a cooldown period— significantly increases the amount of time that the Auto Scaling group needs to pause scaling\.